yussif758/SPROCKET-CENTRAL/README.md

 ### MODEL DEVELOPMENT
 #### RFM Analysis
 In order to identify the top 1000 customers SPROCKET-CENTRAL should target, I used the RFM analysis method.
-This is a segmentation type that allows businesses to rank and segment customers based on the recency, frequency and monetary value of a transaction.
-Based on the data, the customers were segmented in 5 categories according to their RFM values.
+This is a segmentation type that allows you to rank and segment customers based on the RFM values of their transactions.
+I was able to divide the customers into five segments according to their RFM scores.

-To derive the RFM values of each customer, first we have to calculate the R(recency), F(frenquency) and the M(Monetary) scores of each customer using the PERCENTRANK function.
+To derive the RFM values of each customer, first we have to calculate the R (recency), F (frenquency), and M (monetary) scores of each customer using the PERCENTRANK function.
-Create a pivot table named RFM table from the "Transactions" dataset using the customer_id, recency, product_id and profit columns.
+Create a pivot table named RFM table from the "Transactions" dataset using the customer_id, recency, product_id, and profit columns.

 - Recency: Talks about how recent your transaction is as compared to the current date.
 This is determined by substracting the last transaction date from the comparison(current) date.
   ```=Comparison date - Transaction_date```